litecoincash-project/cpuminer-multi/README.md

 CPUMiner-Multi
 ==============

-This is a multi-threaded CPU miner, fork of [pooler](//github.com/pooler)'s cpuminer (see AUTHORS for list of contributors).

-This fork adds support for Minotaur and MinotaurX.
+This is a multi-threaded CPU miner for Minotaur and MinotaurX.

+It's a fork of [tpruvot](//github.com/tpruvot/)'s cpuminer, in turn forked from [pooler](//github.com/pooler)'s miner.

+See AUTHORS for list of contributors.

 #### Table of contents